🇨🇦 🕆 🇨🇦 🕆 🇨🇦 🕆 L🇨🇦

 As this prior passage states, there is a continual battle of good and evil within all of us.
 Within an earlier document, I've tried to explain that this internal struggle is basically a byproduct of human consciousness.

-Although we often understand what we should be doing to keep healthy, we don’t always follow through for whatever reason.
+Although we usually understand what we should be doing to keep healthy, we don’t always follow through for whatever reason.
 In fact, we fail most of the time.
 This is the human condition, and this is what we must persevere while living upon planet earth.

 Our day-to-day lives gravitate towards activities and people we are most comfortable with.
 Both physically and mentally, we are all different.
 We have different DNA, blood types, life styles, experiences, and education.
 We’ve all been raised differently, eat differently, and exercise differently.
 As well, due to past medical procedures or birth anomalies - many of us don’t all have the same body parts.
 As for myself, I've had both my tonsils and appendix removed while quite young.

 As a result of our uniqueness, learn to listen to what your body is telling you.
 Certainly, listen to advice from others, yes.
 But always take it with a grain of salt.
 What works well for others might not work out quite so well for you, and vice versa.
 So, don’t fret if you can’t jog for miles or stay on a diet for any length of time.
-We all struggle in some form or fashion; this is the human condition!
+We all struggle in some form or fashion, this is the human condition!

 1.0 Common-Sense Basics